 We expect to see more customers silencing their email notifications and turning off their phones in 2022.
 What does it mean for the customer experience?
 A heavy reliance on asynchronous messaging.

 Rather than dealing with customers through live messaging and voice conversations, expect customers to pop in and out of conversations as their day permits.
+In fact, this 2021 Gartner press release predicts that 80% of customer service organizations will abandon native mobile apps in favor of messaging by 2025.

 For your CX team, this requires a different approach to conversations.
 They’ll need to juggle multiple requests across platforms and be able to pick up conversations where they left off.
 To give customers the best experience, lean on a conversational platform that helps your staff manage it all.